u-eff-gee/nutr/README.md

 ## 1. Description

 The main program, user actions, and visualization macros of `nutr` are based on example B2a of Geant4 (`$G4_INSTALL_DIR/share/Geant4-10.6.1/examples/basic/B2/B2a`).
-A `ROOT` analysis manager was added, which is based on example AnaEx02 of Geant4 (`$G4_INSTALL_DIR/share/Geant4-10.6.1/examples/extended/analysis/AnaEx02`).
+An analysis manager was added, which is based on the examples AnaEx* of Geant4 (`$G4_INSTALL_DIR/share/Geant4-10.6.1/examples/extended/analysis/AnaEx*`).
 Some code has been adapted from a previous simulation of the UTR ([utr](https://github.com/uga-uga/utr) [3]).

 ## 2. Build